MS in Data Science

 - Practice of Data science: examples of effective use of Data Science in practice, including case studies and applications of Data Science principles to real-world problems.

-Prerequisites for the M.S. in Data Science include a bachelor’s degree in a STEM field, including Mathematics, Science, Engineering, Computer Science, or a related discipline.
-Learn more about studying Data Science at Tufts.
+Prerequisites for the MS in Data Science include a bachelor’s degree in a STEM field, including Mathematics, Science, Engineering, Computer Science, or a related discipline.